Walking

 The famous Kilburn White Horse limestone hill figure with a real horse in the foreground in Yorkshire on a sunny day

 The White Horse walk is an unmissable route in the North York Moors, encompassing both the incredible natural beauty of the York Moors and the intrigue of one of the UK’s most famous hillside landmarks.
-Beginning and ending at Sutton Bank National Park Centre, it leads you for 3 miles to the 19th Century hillside etching of the Kilburn White Horse and back again.
-Standing (or rather lying) at 314ft long and 228ft high, it’s certainly a sight to behold.
+Beginning and ending at Sutton Bank National Park Centre, it leads you for 3 miles to the 19th-century hillside etching of the Kilburn White Horse and back again.
+At 314ft long and 228ft high, it’s certainly a sight to behold.
 Showcasing stunning scenery all the way, the path journeys through verdant woodland and sunken valleys, and along steep hill escarpments to reward walkers with magical vistas.
 If you’re walking with your dog, just remember to keep them on a lead as you go, as the cliff edges along this route are unfenced.

 Aysgarth Falls